Two of the biggest names when it comes to building websites are Bigcommerce and Wix, but which one is better for building an ecommerce website?

-Wix on the other hand only say that they include a free SSL certificate, have 99.9% uptime and 50gb storage.
+Wix on the other hand only says that they include a free SSL certificate, have 99.9% uptime and 50gb storage.

 Ease of Use

-Getting started with Bigcommerce is very easy to do and the offer a free 15 day trial to help you test the platform out.
+Getting started with Bigcommerce is very easy to do and they offer a free 15-day trial to help you test the platform out.
 And all you need is an email address and to create a password.

 Once this is done, they will ask a few questions such as what stage your business is currently at and also what niche you are in, so that they can tailor the dashboard more towards you.

-Once you have gone through the sign up process, you will be taken through to the admin dashboard, which is very will designed.
+Once you have gone through the signup process, you will be taken through to the admin dashboard, which is very well designed.

-It is worth going through the ADI set up as it does configure some things for you, rather than having to do it all yourself.
+You may be asked if you want to go through the ADI setup and this can be worth doing as it does configure some things for you, rather than having to do it all yourself.

-The Wix dashboard is easy to use and they have gone for a sidebar navigation menu and all of the sections are clearly labelled.
-The Wix stores app integrates really well into the dashboard and creates new headings that allows you to manage your store from the main menu.
+The Wix dashboard is easy to use and they have gone for a sidebar navigation menu and all of the sections are clearly labeled.
+The Wix stores app integrates really well into the dashboard and creates new headings that allow you to manage your store from the main menu.